hcrlab/push_pull/README.md

 ## Desktop computer

-First open 4 terminals on your desktop.
+First open three terminals on your desktop.

 ### In Terminal 1:
 Type: